 For the purpose of niche product research, this tool will help you find keyword ideas that you ought to potentially sell on and ultimately rank for your shop.

-Upon logging in, you will gain access to a general overview of the keyword’s search volume.
-As a site owner, you want to find keywords that are frequently searched online.
-By choosing such keywords, you can increase your chances of getting found by your customers, assuming that you do rank for your chosen keywords.
+Upon logging in; you will gain access to a general overview of the keyword’s search volume.
+As a site owner, you want to find keywords that are frequently searched for online.
+These keywords can help increase your chances of getting found by your customers, assuming that you do rank for your chosen keywords.

+You will need a Google account to use the tool.
 To use the Keyword Planner, click on the “Sign into Adwords” on the homepage.
-You also need a Google account to use the tool.

 After logging in, click on the “Search for new keywords using a phrase, website or category.”

-For this purpose, let’s assume that I want to find watches to sell on my store.
+As an example, let’s assume that I want to find watches to sell on my store.
 Therefore, I can type “wrist watches” on the product or service bar.
-Also, you can narrow down your search by identifying the product category and the location of the search.
+You can narrow down your search by identifying the product category and the location of the search.

-Scrolling down the Keyword ideas will show you different keywords relevant to your initial search.
-Upon scrolling, I decided on pursuing the “wrist watch for men” keyword.
+Scrolling down the list of keyword ideas will show you different keywords relevant to your initial search.
+Through the results of my search, I decided on pursuing the “wrist watch for men” keyword.

 While the Keyword Planner is good enough to provide you with keyword suggestions to target, it does not show how difficult it is to rank for them.

-Therefore, you need a separate tool that will help you figure out the keyword difficult.
-A tool you can use is SEMrush.
+What you need is a separate tool that will help you figure out the keyword difficulties.
+One great tool that can help with this is SEM Rush.

-While SEMrush is paid, you can still use the tool to extract the keyword difficulty of a limited number of keywords.
+While SEM Rush is a paid tool, you can still use it to extract the keyword difficulty of a limited number of keywords.

 What you want to focus on is the keyword difficulty row.
-The lower the KD, the easier it is to rank for that keyword on search engines.
+The lower the Keyword Density (KD), the easier it is to rank for that keyword on search engines.
 Currently, the keywords are arranged from the most difficult to the least.

-To arrange them from the easiest to the most difficult, click on the KD letters to rearrange the keywords.
+To arrange them from the easiest to the most difficult, click on the KD letters.

-By choosing this keyword, we will also have to narrow down our selection of wristwatches to dropship to those with antique designs.
-Looking back to AliExpress and adjusting our search to “dropshipping antique watches,” below is a screenshot of the products shown on the site.
+By choosing this keyword, we will also have to narrow down our selection of wristwatches to dropship those with antique designs.
+Putting these data to real life –

-Also, it is important to point out that the keyword has a search volume of 20 on SEMrush.
+It is important to point out that the keyword has a search volume of 20 on SEM Rush.
 While volume is crucial, our goal is to rank on top of search results with our store.
-Therefore, we need to choose a keyword that’s relatively easier to rank on Google and Bing.
-Choosing keywords with lots of volumes but with a KD of at least, 85 will take you more time and effort to rank for the keyword.
+Therefore, we need to choose a keyword that’s relatively easier to rank for.
+Choosing keywords with high volumes and a KD of at least 85 will take you more time and effort to rank for the keyword.

-Step #2: Choosing a supplier for your dropshipping store
+Step #2: Choose a supplier for your dropshipping store

 If you don’t have a product to sell, you can use the search bar to brainstorm for ideas.

-Typing in “dropshipping” will reveal you lots of results to choose from.
+Typing in “dropshipping” will reveal lots of results you can choose from.

 Judging from the results, the products being sold cost between $1-20, which meets the criteria for the best practice of dropshipping.
 Potentially, this is something that you can sell on your Shopify store.

-Now that you have the results hover your mouse cursor on any of the items.
+Now that you have the results hover your mouse cursor over any of the items.
 You will see metrics that you can use to filter your suppliers from the page.

-Also, make sure that lots of users rated the product.
+If possible, try to find products which have been rated highly by many users.
 If only a handful of people gave a product a perfect score, then you may want to find another product with a comparable score that is rated by hundreds of users.

 When choosing products to sell in your Shopify shop, go with non-branded ones.
 Since it’s difficult to tell from the naked eye which products are genuine which ones are knockoffs, it’s best to avoid them altogether.
 Go with generic products that have high ratings on AliExpress to sell on your online shop.

 Below the product rating is the supplier rating as represented in diamonds.
-Even if the product is top-notch, it depends on how responsive and easy to deal with the vendor is.
+Even if the product is top-notch, another influencing factor would be how responsive and easy to deal with the supplier is.
 Thankfully, the diamond rating will give you a glimpse of the supplier’s reputation in AliExpress.
 Hovering your cursor on the diamond will show a feedback summary from its customers.

 As a rule of thumb, you want to reach out to suppliers with a feedback score of at least 95%, which is a good enough indicator of the supplier’s reliability.

-Perform these steps when looking for products and suppliers to reach out to.
-Narrow down your choices to a couple and start reaching out to them so you can get a better feel on how to communicate with each of them.
+Perform these steps when looking for products and suppliers to reach out to then narrow down your choices to a couple and start reaching out.
+Communications with them will give you a more direct idea of how responsive they might be.

 Since we’re planning on targeting wrist watches for men, let’s look into other available wristwatches on AliExpress.
-Upon research, I’ve decided to sell this on my Shopify store.
+Upon research, I’ve decided to sell the following watchon my Shopify store.

-Based on the quality (4.7 out of 5) and volume (87 users) of reviews, as well as the volume of orders (94), it is safe to say that there’s potential for the product to sell well because the supplier has received high ratings from its customers.
-Not to mention, the price point is perfect ($7.99) – it’s not too expensive, and you can mark up the price for a reasonable amount.
+Based on the quality (4.7 out of 5) and volume (87 users) of reviews, as well as the volume of orders (94), it is safe to say that there’s good potential for the product to sell well because the supplier has received high ratings from its customers.

-To compare and scale the price that we want to sell the wristwatch, let’s go to Amazon and find similar items to the one we’re planning to sell.
+To compare and scale the price that we want to sell the wristwatch at, let’s go to Amazon and find similar items to the one we’re planning to sell.

-For now, we need to message the supplier for the high-res images and the description of the product that you can feature on your Shopify store.
+For now, we need to message the supplier for clear product images and the description of the products that you can feature on your Shopify store.

-Based on the conversation above, you can secure the details within 24-48 hours.
-This is a good indication that the supplier is responsiveness and shouldn’t be a problem to deal with regarding product details and other concerns.
+Based on the conversation above, you can secure details within 24-48 hours.
+This is a good indication that the supplier is responsiveness and shouldn’t be a problem to deal with regarding product details or other issues.
 Perform these steps again for other products you’re interested in selling on your Shopify store.

-Step #3: Creating a dropshipping store with Shopify
+Step #3: Signup and choose a Shopify plan

-Upon successfully signing up, Shopify will ask you questions about your store if you have one.
+Upon successfully signing up, Shopify will ask you questions of questions to aid in the setting up of your store